chika-games/RPG-Maker-Specifications/src/external/config.md

 | `2`   | Event layer mode.      |

 ## Map Edit Zooms
 These are the zoom levels for every valid value of `MapEditZoom`.
-Each mode corresponds to a zoom level (view ratio) within the editor.
+Each mode corresponds to a zoom level (view ratio) within the Editor.

-The larger the number, the more zoomed out the editor will be.
+The larger the number, the more zoomed out the Editor will be.

 | Value | Description     |
 |:------|:----------------|